-The Appleton event, held in cooperation with the Wisconsin Paper Council and WAGET at the Paper Discovery Center, focused on the future of the paper industry.
+The Appleton event, held in cooperation with the Wisconsin Paper Council at the Paper Discovery Center, focused on the future of the paper industry.

-That discussion was led by a panel, which included Rep. Katrina Shankland.
+That discussion featured a panel, which included: Rep. Katrina Shankland.
 D-Stevens Point; Rep. Dave Murphy, R-Greenville; Prof. Karyn Biasca, chair of the Paper Science and Chemical Engineering Department at UW-Stevens Point; Zack Leimkuehler, director of product and business development for Expera Specialty Solutions; and Doug Osterberg, managing director at Midwest Paper Group.

 See a story from the paper industry discussion here: http://wisbusiness.com/index.iml?Article=392178

-The most recent event, held in Kenosha at the Civil War Museum, focused on the state’s booming southern border economy and ways to prepare for continued growth.
+The discussion held in Kenosha at the Civil War Museum on June 17 focused on the state’s booming southern border economy and ways to prepare for continued growth.